 - use textual references, including quotations, to support and illustrate interpretations.

 AO2: Analyse the language, form and structure used by a writer to create meanings and effects, using relevant subject terminology where appropriate.

 AO3: Show understanding of the relationships between texts and the contexts in which they were written.

 AO4: Use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation.

-These AOs were important in determining what content we placed in front of students when designing our online Bedrock Dr Jekyll and Mr Hyde English Literature GCSE learning scheme.
+These AOs were important in determining what content we placed in front of students when designing our online Bedrock Jekyll & Hyde English Literature GCSE learning scheme.
 Our accessible, student-friendly chapter summaries, for example, were designed to ensure students are able to read and understand the text (AO1) before moving onto more advanced tasks, like completing scaffolded analysis activities that evaluate the text’s language, form and structure (AO2), or being challenged to write their own personal responses to exam style questions (AO1).
 Beyond this, our exemplar chapter analyses help model accurate, critical writing that makes use of a range of vocabulary and sentence structures (AO1/AO4), while our ‘knowledge lessons’ explicitly teach the text’s key themes, contexts, settings, characters, and literary and structural devices (AO2/AO3).

 2. Does it have a language focus?